Relativistic three-body effects in hierarchical triples: Effects of Third-body 1pN Cross Terms due to a SMBH

 When the mass of the inner binary is relatively small ($m \ll M$), three dominant 3BpN effects emerge.
-The main effect is the de Sitter precession (dS), which parallel transports the inner orbit's angular momentum vector along its path around the tertiary.
+The main effect is the de Sitter precession, which parallel transports the inner orbit's angular momentum vector along its path around the tertiary.
 Other dominant effects include 1pN corrections to LK oscillations and three-body corrections to relativistic precession.
 While the dS term comes directly from the EIH equations, the other 3BpN terms arise from the interaction of lower-order perturbations and can be derived with a multiple-scale analysis.

 For a population in the parameter space where 3BpN effects are expected to be important, we found systematic eccentricity growth for systems with initially moderate inclinations.
 The 3BpN effects altered the evolution of these triples by inducing coherent modulations in the quadrupole LK oscillations, which led to a larger range in eccentricity and inclination.
 The octupole terms enhanced the 3BpN effects inducing greater eccentricity growth, and caused systems to merge more rapidly through GW dissipation.
-At high inclinations, the coherent modulations become chaotic and can suppress eccentricity growth.
+At high inclinations, the modulations become less coherent, with varying amplitude and frequency, and can suppress eccentricity growth.

 With orbit-averaged methods, one can only get an estimate on the merger times and eccentricities.
 It would also be insightful to compare results from this analysis with integrations from $N$-body codes that include all 3BpN effects.
 Given the rich and complex behavior we observe in this analysis, further work is warranted to fully explore the implications of relativistic three-body effects in hierarchical triples.